-The airport is situated nine miles (14km) southeast of Tel Aviv, and 30 miles (50km) west of Jerusalem.
+The airport is situated 16 miles (26km) southeast of Tel Aviv, and 37 miles (59km) northwest of Jerusalem.

 Getting to the city

 Taxis usually wait outside the arrivals hall.
-Taxi fare for the nine mile (15km) trip into town costs ILS 90.
-There is an added surcharge at night and on Jewish holidays and the Sabbath.
+The trip into town is 16 miles (26km).
+There is an added fare surcharge at night, on Jewish holidays and the Sabbath.

 Transfer between terminals

-A free shuttle service operates between the three terminals at 15-minute intervals.
+A free shuttle service operates between the two terminals at 15-minute intervals.

 The area directly in front of the terminals is reserved for pick-up and drop-offs only.
-Short-term parking is available in the parking lot in front of Terminal 3 as well parking lot number one.
-Rates for short-stay parking start at ILS 16 for the first hour, and go up by ILS 3 per hour thereafter.
-The maximum daily rate is ILS 80.
+Short-term parking is available in the parking lot in front of Terminal 3.
+Rates for short-stay parking start at ILS 18 for the first hour, and go up by ILS 4 every fifteen minutes thereafter.
+The maximum daily rate is ILS 90.
 Long-term parking is available opposite Terminal 3.
 A shuttle bus runs from this parking lot to the terminal at 15-minute intervals.
-Long-stay rates are ILS 25 per day.
+Long-stay rates are ILS 80 per day.

 European and North American passengers are spoilt for choice when it comes to finding cheap flights to Ben Gurion International Airport.
 Airlines flying to Tel Aviv include Air France, Air Canada, British Airways, Delta, easyJet, El Al, Iberia and Sun d'Or.
 Seasonal charters fly to Ben Gurion from Greece, Scandinavia, Germany, London and many other European cities.

-Free wifi is available in Terminal 3 of Ben Gurion Airport.
-Simply open your browser and surf away.
+Free wifi is available in all terminals of Ben Gurion Airport.

 Business facilities, including internet access and fax machines, are available in the airline lounges.
-The best of these include the Arbel Lounge, the two Dan Lounges, the El Al King David Lounge and the Metsada lounge.
+The best of these include the Arbel Lounge, the two Dan Lounges, the El Al King David Lounge and the Massada Lounge.
 The airport does not have conference facilities, but a number of hotels in Tel Aviv (such as the Carlton and the Intercontinental) offer great conference services with full catering facilities.

 Ben-Gurion Airport Taxis: the taxi fares above are intended as a guideline only.